Music in Me

 The body of Jesus was wrapped in a linen shroud and spices, and Mary helped out too, taking great care.
 My Lord Jesus relied on the generosity of Joseph of Arimathe′a, for His resting place.
 We all have our part to play in God’s redemptive work and he did his.

 They laid Jesus in a tomb which had never been used before; His burial place in a garden given out of love.
 Mary must have taken one final glance back at Him before departing.
 Her heart was buried with her son’s in that garden, and being that her heart is one that loves perfectly, she must have considered, much like the faith of Abraham, that surely God is able to raise Him up.
 Her silent hope rested on Jesus’ words, that He lays His life down to take it up again.
-“Lord Jesus, help me to rest my hope solely on Your words, like Your mom.”
+“Lord Jesus, help me to rest my hope solely on Your words, like Your mom.
+Amen.”

 Our first parents died to life in the garden of Eden through the sin of disobedience and so were separated along with their children from God.
 The New Adam and the New Eve died to sin in another garden through obedience and have united us to God.
-So, if we have died with Christ through Baptism, we will also be raised to newness of life in Christ, just as Christ was raised from the dead by and to the glory of the Father.
+So, if we have died with Christ through Baptism, we will also be raised to newness of life in Christ, just as Christ was raised from the dead by and to the glory of the God, The Father.
+Amen.

 The stone was rolled over the entrance to the tomb and they departed, and Mary was separated from her son.